SuperOfficeDocs/superoffice-docs/docs/database/tables/travelgenerateddatabase.md

 ---
-uid: travelgenerateddatabase
+uid: table-travelgenerateddatabase
 title: travelgenerateddatabase table
 description: Information about all databases generated from this database so.generated: true
 keywords:
   - "database"
   - "travelgenerateddatabase"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# Travelgenerateddatabase Table (33)
+# travelgenerateddatabase Table (33)

 ## Fields